evhub/coconut/DOCS.md

 Coconut uses a `$` sign right after an iterator before a slice to perform iterator slicing.
 Coconut's iterator slicing works much the same as Python's sequence slicing, and looks much the same as Coconut's partial application, but with brackets instead of parentheses.

 Iterator slicing works just like sequence slicing, including support for negative indices and slices, and support for `slice` objects in the same way as can be done with normal slicing.
-Iterator slicing makes no guarantee, however, that the original iterator passed to it be preserved (to preserve the iterator, use Coconut's [`tee`](#tee) or [`reiterable`](#reiterable) built-in).
+Iterator slicing makes no guarantee, however, that the original iterator passed to it be preserved (to preserve the iterator, use Coconut's [`tee`](#tee) or [`reiterable`](#reiterable) built-ins).

 Coconut's iterator slicing is very similar to Python's `itertools.islice`, but unlike `itertools.islice`, Coconut's iterator slicing supports negative indices, and will preferentially call an object's `__getitem__`, if it exists.
 Coconut's iterator slicing is also optimized to work well with all of Coconut's built-in objects, only computing the elements of each that are actually necessary to extract the desired slice.